jbriaux/c-bittrex/README.md

 This is a C command line to use bittrex API.

-It also contains an example of bot for minute trading based on RSI 14.
+It also contains an example of a bot for minute trading based on RSI 14.
-The bot calculates Wilder RSI, Bechu RSI and MACD(14,28,9) but so far only shows what trades would be done but don't actually send the order (can be changed easily).
+The bot calculates Wilder RSI, Bechu RSI and MACD(14,28,9) but so far only shows what trades would be done and don't actually send the order (can be changed easily).

 The API is functional, the bot mode is still experimental.

 Installation
 -------------

+You need to imort jansson library in directory "lib".

-Just compile with:
+Then just compile with:
 `gcc -W -Wall -lpthread -l curl -l jansson  market.c main.c bittrex.c trade.c account.c bot.c lib/hmac/hmac_sha2.c lib/hmac/sha2.c -o bittrex`

 I will add a Makefile later.